 I had bikes like most kids, and started riding to school on a 24″ wheeled 5-speed at age 11.
 At 13 I got my first ‘proper’ bike, an early ‘mountain bike’ that was too big for me, but which introduced me to what became my first love: off-road riding.
 Two years later I upgraded to a much more competent machine (a 1991 Specialized Stumpjumper Comp – which I still have!), and entered my first race.
 The ’90s were the years of exotic machined components in crazy anodised colors; as a kid I couldn’t afford the fancy parts, but having access to machine tools at school I started making my own.
 Some were successful, others not, but I learnt a lot, and wanting to learn more, I went on from high school to study mechanical engineering at Cambridge University.

 Time trialling is a big deal in the UK (one can – and many do – ride four or five a week all season), and I have been fairly successful at it, but also had some ideas of how to go faster using bike design and position.
-So the first bike with my name on it was my TT bike – which did make me faster (and has won two state championships to date), and also attracted considerable attention.
-After building a road frame to match I had several friends ask if I would build them a bike – so I started to set up a shop at home and English Cycles became a reality.
+So the first bike with my name on it was my TT bike – which did make me faster (and has won seven state championships to date), but I enjoy building all types of bicycle, and especially helping customers achieve their dream bike.

 More about my various travels, projects and race results at: rob.bikerevuk.com